Interventions Highlighting Hypocrisy Reduce Collective Blame of Muslims for Individual Acts of Violence and Assuage anti-Muslim Hostility

 bouts of collective blame can spark cycles of violence.
 How can this cycle be shortcircuited?

 After establishing a link between collective blame of Muslims and anti-Muslim

 attitudes and behavior, we used an ‘interventions tournament’ to identify a successful

 intervention (among many that failed).
 The ‘winning’ intervention reduced collective

 blame of Muslims by highlighting hypocrisy in the ways individuals collectively blame

 Muslims – but not other groups (White Americans, Christians) – for individual group

 members’ actions.
 After replicating the effect in an independent sample, we demonstrate that a novel interactive activity that isolates the psychological mechanism amplifies the effectiveness of the collective blame hypocrisy intervention and results in downstream reductions in anti-Muslim attitudes and anti-Muslim behavior.

 Bruneau, Emile, Nour Kteily and Emily Falk.
-Forthcoming.
+2017.
 Interventions Highlighting Hypocrisy Reduce Collective Blame of Muslims for Individual Acts of Violence and Assuage anti-Muslim Hostility.
 Personality and Social Psychology Bulletin.